 For purposes of this Section 9.1(c), the calculation of the Termination Payment shall be calculated pursuant to Section 6.3 by Party A as if all outstanding Transactions had been liquidated, and in addition thereto, shall include all amounts owed but not yet paid by Party B to Party A, whether or not such amounts are due, for performance already provided pursuant to any and all Transactions.

 Guarantee.
-If requested by Party A and in order to secure all payment obligations of Party B to Party A hereunder, Party B shall deliver to Party A, prior to or concurrently with the execution and delivery of this Master Agreement, a guarantee by Party B’s Guarantor in an amount not less than Party B’s Guarantee Amount and in the form attached hereto as Schedule D.
+If requested by Party A and in order to secure all payment obligations of Party B to Party A hereunder, Party B shall deliver to Party A, prior to or concurrently with the execution and delivery of this Master Agreement, a Guarantee Agreement by Party B’s Guarantor in an amount not less than Party B’s Guarantee Amount and in the form attached hereto as Exhibit D.

 Party B Credit Protection.